Urologists & Sexual Medicine Experts located in Beverly Grove, Los Angeles, CA

 More than 1 million women in the U.S. currently suffer from a painful condition called interstitial cystitis (IC).
 You may feel that relief is simply beyond your reach.
 Continuous discomfort and urinary urgency may dictate your daily activities and limit your goals.
 But the treatment you need could be right around the corner.
-If you have painful bladder syndrome, it is time to give us a call.

 IC is a chronic neuro-inflammatory disorder that affects the bladder, urinary tract, and immune system.
 Also called painful bladder syndrome, this condition can affect both men and women.
 However, it most commonly occurs in women.
 IC shares many of the same symptoms with other pelvic or urinary conditions, such as urinary incontinence or bladder infections.
 But the main symptoms can include: